Rax-x/java-class-reader/README.md

 # Java Class Reader

-This is a simple python script that reads Java `.class` file and print its contents on stdout or a specified output.
+This is a simple python script that reads Java `.class` file and print its contents on stdout or a specified output stream.
 The idea of this project comes from the series of videos by [Tsoding](https://github.com/tsoding) about [JelloVM](https://github.com/tsoding/JelloVM).